Last updated 27 July, 2022.

 The biggest risk is the wrong mindset.
 Don’t set out to test something and then abandon the whole thing the instant you see it doesn’t bring results.

 Always, always look at this as a chance to find out more about your potential customers and why something may not have worked.

-Here are some more ideas for you to borrow to start experimenting:
+Here are some more growth marketing ideas for you to borrow to start experimenting: